Salaam-e-Ishq: Production

+Development

+Salaam-e-Ishq marks Nikhil Advani's second directorial venture.
+It was the unofficial remake of Hollywood film Love Actually.
+While the original had ten stories, the film had only six love stories.
+Vikram Phadnis worked for about two years and designed around 800 costumes for all the on-screen characters, from the actors to the background dancers.

+Casting

+The film featured an ensemble cast of Anil Kapoor, Juhi Chawla, Salman Khan, Priyanka Chopra, Akshaye Khanna, Ayesha Takia, John Abraham, Vidya Balan, Govinda, Shannon Esra, Sohail Khan and Isha Koppikar.
+The film marked Shannon Esra's Hindi film debut.

+Filming

-Since the plot involves various interlinked stories, the film was shot in various Indian locations of Rishikesh, Delhi, Agra, Jaipur, and Hyderabad along with abroad location at London, Australia and Sri Lanka.
-Vikram Phadnis worked for about two years and designed around 800 costumes for all the on-screen characters from lead actors to background dancers of the film.
+Principal photography began in 2004 and concluded in November 2006.
+Since the plot involves various interlinked stories, the film was shot in various Indian locations of Rishikesh, Delhi, Agra, Jaipur, and Hyderabad along with foreign locations such as London, Australia and Sri Lanka.

 Soundtrack

 The music of the film was released in 2006 at Grand Hyatt, Mumbai by T-Series.
-It has 7 songs composed by Shankar–Ehsaan–Loy with lyrics by Sameer.
-This is the second film of Nikhil Advani together with the musical trio.
+It features 7 songs composed by Shankar–Ehsaan–Loy with lyrics written by Sameer.
+This is the second film of Advani together with the trio.
 Their first venture Kal Ho Naa Ho (2003) had earned Shankar–Ehsaan–Loy the National Film Award for Best Music Direction.
 This soundtrack consisted of 7 tracks.
 The track "Babuji" from Aar Paar (1954) was remastered and used for the album.

 Actor Akshaye Khanna who plays Shiven in the film commented on the music, saying, "Salaam-E-Ishq has the best music I have heard in the last 10 years.
 The album is outstanding.
 It is definitely Shankar-Ehsaan-Loy's best work till today.
 It has very unique sounds, and Sameer's lyrics are also fabulous.
 It is not the type which will become obsolete after a point of time.
 You will want to pull out its CD even after 15 years and listen to the music."
 Anil Kapoor, who plays Vinay, too echoed the same sentiments, saying the album was best to come out of Bollywood in a long time.